ctman96/CPSC427-Assignments/README.txt

 Advanced controls:
     - Salmon rotates to face mouse
     - leftmouse applies acceleration in the direction of the mouse Before the template changed and before I read the other assignments, added:
-- right ctrl fires bullets (in the direction being faced) which kill turtles
+    - right ctrl fires bullets (in the direction of the mouse) which kill turtles

-Ideas for creative part:
-Better background
-UI to show points and debug details.
-Lives?
-Add states, and create a menu, leaderboard, and difficulty (if randomizing turtles)